Knowing how to conquer fear is crucial when you want to live switched-on.

 Gladly, as human beings, we can evolve ourselves beyond the responsive drivenness of fear and desire.

 We can develop into our higher selves that perceive potential beyond the immediate necessities of our animal nature.
-The better we become at conquering fear and realizing our higher self while we can, the less likely we are to face the remorse of not having lived more fully that is so common among older people approaching death.
+The better we become at conquering fear and realizing our higher self while we can, the less likely we will face the remorse of not having lived more fully that is common among older people approaching death.

-Looking at the most common regrets that older adults in the last phase of their lives have, there are two common themes for most people: One is related to emotions and social relationships.
+Looking at the most common regrets that older adults in the last phase of their lives have, most people have two common themes: One is related to emotions and social relationships.
 “I should have been a better spouse,” “I regret not having reconciled with my father in time,” “Such a pity I did not have a better relationship with my sister.”
-This line of regrets at the core is about not having opened up more to others and having taken oneself too seriously at the expense of more harmonious relationships.
+At the core, this line of regrets is about not having opened up more to others and having taken oneself too seriously at the expense of more harmonious relationships.

 The other and most common regret is not having lived to one’s full potential.
 “I regret not having chosen the career I wanted,” “I should have taken more risks in my professional life,” I should have listened more to my heart than to others in my decisions.”

-Just like the first line of regrets, remorse about not having realized one’s full potential in life is tragic.
+As the first line of regrets, remorse about not realizing one’s full potential in life is tragic.
 Fear is the enemy of human potential.

 What would you do if you weren’t afraid? – Spencer Johnson